VisualNeuroscience-UH/CxSystem/docs/parallelism.rst

 	{scale=1}, {scale=2}, {scale=3}, {do_init_vms=0}, {do_init_vms=1}

-One might want to run each of the parallel simulations several times, e.g. to observe an effect of a particular alteration in several runs.
+One might want to run each of the parallel simulations several times, e.g. to observe an effect of random initialization on a particular parameter set.
 For this purpose the *trials_per_config* should be set to number of runs per configuration.

 Cluster Run